 This painting project is a result of my analysis paralysis.
 I’ve been wanting new art for my room but I can’t make a decision.
 Does anyone else have this problem?

 I search and search but nothing is perfect.
 Art is so hard to choose.
 So what do I have?
-A blank wall.
+A blank wall for years.
 I finally decided that I would try to make something temporary to fill the space until that perfect thing crosses my path.

 I was inspired by this modern botanical piece that I saw on Etsy.
 I love it, but the colors don’t work for me.
-I decided to make something similar using stencils (never having used a stencil before in my life).
+It looks easy to make something similar.
+I decided to try it using stencils (never having used a stencil before in my life).